mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 The [ weighted unifrac](unifrac.weighted) test measures the fraction of a tree's branch length that can be ascribed to each community.
-A similar analysis is available through the Knight Lab website [2](https://bmf2.colorado.edu/unifrac/index.psp).
+A similar analysis was previously available through the Knight Lab website.
 Similar to the parsimony analysis, you first need to read in a tree and group file:

     mothur > unifrac.weighted(tree=esophagus.tree, group=esophagus.good.groups)